Explicit Riemann-Roch spaces in the Hilbert class field: Good geometric codes with quasi-linear encoding

+\begin{remark} The complexity statements in the theorem above are non-uniform in the sense that they bound the complexity of coding and decoding assuming that the code is given by its generating, parity-check and interpolation matrices having coefficients in the group algebra $\bK[G]$.
+The theorem claims nothing about the complexity of finding these matrices.
+The example detailed in section \ref{sec:excftj} and remark \ref{rem} suggest that this complexity could be quasi-quadratic in the length $N$ of the code.
+Proving such a complexity result would probably be quite heavy due to the relative sophistication of the methods used to find e.g. the interesting torsion points in the Picard group.\end{remark}

-{\bf Remark} : A calculation similar to the one in \cite[\S 7.3]{LACHAUD} shows that for $q \geqslant 47^2$, some among the codes constructed above are excellent in the sense that the accumulation point $(2\deltabasic , R)$ stands above the Varshamov-Gilbert limit for codes over the field with $q^2$ elements.
+\begin{remark} A calculation similar to the one in \cite[\S 7.3]{LACHAUD} shows that for any $q \geqslant 47^2$, some among the codes constructed above are excellent in the sense that the accumulation point $(2\deltabasic , R)$ stands above the Varshamov-Gilbert limit for codes over the field with $q^2$ elements.
+To our knowledge these are the first excellent codes that can be encoded in quasi-linear time and decoded in quasi-quadratic time.
+Recall that Reed--Solomon codes can be encoded and decoded in quasi-linear time but cannot be said to be asymptotically good because the length of the code is bounded by the size of the alphabet.\end{remark}

-{\bf Remark} : We may want to use the general purpose algorithm of Beelen, Rosenkilde, Solomatov \cite{beelen} to decode up to half the Goppa designed minimum distance.
+\begin{remark} We compare fast basic decoding of the codes in Theorem \ref{th} as explained in Section \ref{sec:deco} with the general purpose algorithm of Beelen, Rosenkilde, Solomatov \cite{beelen}.
+Using the latter, one can decode up to half the Goppa designed minimum distance.
 Inequalities (\ref{eq:25}) and (\ref{eq:daleth}) are then replaced by